 Deposit accuracy is tougher than it looks

-Even when a gummy formula is solid, consistent unit weights can become a challenge if the slurry’s viscosity changes during the run.
-Vegan gummy masses can be sensitive to temperature, shear, aeration, and time-especially after acid addition.
-If deposit weights drift, everything downstream becomes harder: label accuracy, counts per bottle, and overall lot consistency.
+Even with a solid formula, consistent unit weights get tricky if slurry viscosity shifts during the run.
+Vegan gummy masses are sensitive to temperature, shear, aeration, and time—especially after acid addition.
+If deposit weights drift, everything downstream gets harder—label accuracy, counts per bottle, and overall lot consistency.

 Operational controls that typically matter on vegan gummy runs include: